Jesse Kornbluth thinks character and hard work are great and all, but this essay is about women (oh, and drugs too).

 I don’t know where we went or how long we were gone, but the return was gentle.
 This was a new feeling, and it had unexpected power.
 We held each other and whispered, and there was a sweetness about those moments that was as thrilling as all that had gone before.

 I’ve known a lot of gentleness since, and I’ve been the recipient of more female kindness and tenderness than I probably deserve.
 John Updike once described another writer as a man who saw woman as a giant lap.
 But I know I wasn’t hiding from the world in the beds of my lovers; I was trying out a little tenderness, exposing myself, daring to risk.

 Now I’m in my final marriage, and my wife is the beneficiary of lessons learned from the women who came before her.
 The weed has changed; now it comes from somewhere in Northern California.
 And the music’s more international; we’re as likely to play Nusrat Fateh Ali Khan as Led Zeppelin.
 But the essential transaction remains unchanged.
 Slowly, slowly, in bed with a woman, I am learning how to be human.

-—This essay is excerpted from The Good Men Project: Real Stories from the Front Lines of Modern Manhood.
+“No One Saw a Thing” is an excerpt from The Good Men Project: Real Stories from the Front Lines of Manhood.
+Buy the book here:

 What’s your take on what you just read?
 Comment below or write a response and submit to us your own point of view or reaction here at the red box, below, which links to our submissions portal.

 We have pioneered the largest worldwide conversation about what it means to be a good man in the 21st century.
 Your support of our work is inspiring and invaluable.